-The Plan recommends the Commercial Residential (CR) Zone with a 1.0 FAR that could yield 2,000 dwelling units with supporting retail, services, and community uses.
-The CR Zone is recommended for the PSTA and PEPCO parcels (currently zoned R-90/TDR), the Innovation Center (LSC Zone), and the small retail center (C-3) and medical office buildings (O-M) at the intersection of Darnestown Road and Key West Avenue.
-The following CR components will promote development of the new residential community that the Plan envisions for LSC West: CR 1.0, C 0.5, R 1.0, H 150.
-The Plan recommends that the two special exception uses (at 10109 and 10111 Darnestown Road) be rezoned from R-90/TDR to C-T (Commercial, Transition) and confirms the RT-8 Zone for the remainder of parcels along Darnestown Road.
+The Plan recommends the Commercial Residential (CR) Zone with a 1.0 FAR that could yield 2,000 dwelling units with supporting retail, services, open spaces, and community uses.
+The CR Zone is recommended for the PSTA and PEPCO parcels (currently zoned R-90/TDR), the Innovation Center (LSC Zone), the small retail center (C-3), and medical office buildings (O-M) at the intersection of Darnestown Road and Key West Avenue.
+The following CR components will promote development of the new residential community envisioned for LSC West: CR 1.0: C 0.5, R 1.0, H 150.
+The Plan recommends that the two special exception uses (at 10109 and 10111 Darnestown Road) be rezoned from R-90/TDR to C-T (Commercial, transitional) and confirms the RT-8 Zone for the remainder of parcels along Darnestown Road.

 Residential buildings with the most density and height should be adjacent to the CCT station and the new LSC West community should include retail, civic spaces, and, if needed, a new public elementary school.
 If a new elementary school is needed, it could be combined with a local park on the northern portion of LSC West.
-If the school is needed and if the northern area is chosen, the proposed local street (B-5 on the LSC Circulation Map) should be eliminated to create adequate space for a park/school site.
-If the school is not needed, a local public park for active recreation should be provided.
-In addition to the park/school site, development should be accompanied by a new public urban park to serve as the central open space for the residential community.
+If the school is needed and if the northern area is chosen, the proposed local street (see B-5 on Map 29 on page 54) should be eliminated to create adequate space for a park/school site.
+If the school is needed, a local public park for active recreation should be provided.
+This park should be large enough to accommodate a regulation size rectangular field.
+In addition to the park/school site, development should be accompanied by a new public urban park to serve as the central civic open space for the residential community.
 This public green space should be near the CCT station and one-half to one acre in size to create a gathering place and focal point for the community.